NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 ### Install Arduino

-Install Arduino 2.2.1 or later.
+Install Arduino 2.2.1.
 This is the only version we will be supporting in class.
 [Arduino Download](https://www.arduino.cc/en/software)

 ### Setup Your Firmware Development Environment